MateuszLabun9/membership_fee_counter/README.md

 This project is calculating membership fees based on given informations.

 Aim for this project is to first load organization_structure file and configuration file.
-Next it is asking user for a 3 inputs, rent period, rent amount and name of organization structure.
+In the next step user is asked for a 3 inputs, rent period, rent amount and name of organization structure.
 During this step every user input is being validated.
-Next step is to calculate membership fee based on given data and show it to user, it is made through comand line:
+Next step is to calculate membership fee based on given data and show it to user.
+During user's input stage proper validation is made, in case of not valid input, proper error message is being displayed, and user is asked to provide value once again.

+View of succesful calculation of memberhsip fee:

 ![image](https://user-images.githubusercontent.com/44081987/183310321-50407be2-76dc-4f5f-9ef3-c26e718d5254.png)